nextflow-io/nextflow/docs/vscode.md

 ## Syntax guide

-The language server parses scripts and config files according to the [Nextflow language specification](https://deploy-preview-5336--nextflow-docs-staging.netlify.app/reference/syntax).
+The language server parses scripts and config files according to the {ref}`Nextflow language specification <syntax-page>`.
 It enforces a stricter syntax compared to the Nextflow CLI.
 As a result, the language server is able to perform more extensive error checking and provide more specific error messages.
 However, unlike the Nextflow CLI, which allows all Groovy syntax, the Nextflow language specification is not a superset of Groovy.
 You may need to adjust your code to adhere to the strict syntax, especially if you use more advanced Groovy syntax.

 This section describes some of the most common unsupported features and how to address them.
 For a full description of the strict syntax, refer to the Nextflow language specification.

-As a fallback, you can move any unsupported code into the lib directory or into a plugin, both of which support the full Groovy language.
+As a fallback, unsupported code can be moved into the lib directory or into a plugin, both of which support the full Groovy language.

 :::{note}
 The "Nextflow language specification" is a strict specification of DSL2, but it is not a new DSL version.
 Moving forward, the Nextflow language will be defined by this specification rather than new DSL versions.